| Title: | Generalized Additive Latent and Mixed Models |

 The variance-covariance information is printed to the console and the

-is silently returned.
+argument x is silently returned.

 This function is derived from lme4:::print.VarCorr.merMod